NielsIH/SnapSpot/docs/MARKER_TYPES_PHASE_1_SCHEMA.md

 - `label`: Optional, max 4 characters (displayed on map next to marker)
 - `behavior`: Required, must be one of: point, line-pair
 - `supportsPhotos`: Boolean, defaults to true.
 Only false for line-pair.
-- `scope`: Required, either 'global' or valid mapId
+- `scope`: Always `'global'`.
+Reserved for future map-specific scoping.
 - `isBuiltIn`: Boolean, defaults to false.
 Only true for auto-created defaults (Photo Marker, Line Marker).
 - `isPreset`: Boolean, defaults to false.
 True for pre-defined library types.
 Presets can be toggled on/off, duplicated, but not deleted.